Skip to content

 Clashing protests took place outside New York City Mayor Zohran Mamdani's residence

-PHILADELPHIA (AP/ KYW Newsradio) — Two teens from Bucks County were taken into custody after they allegedly threw improvised explosives into a crowd of anti-Islam protesters outside New York City Mayor Zohran Mamdani’s residence.
+PHILADELPHIA (AP/ KYW Newsradio) — Two teens from Bucks County were taken into custody after they allegedly threw improvised explosives into a crowd of anti-Islam protesters outside New York City Mayor Zohran Mamdani's residence, allegedly trying to create an attack bigger than the Boston Marathon bombing in 2013.

 Far-right influencer Jake Lang was holding an anti-Islam protest outside the mayor's mansion on Saturday during Ramadan, while the mayor and his wife, who are Muslim, were inside.